anirbanmarine/extra/content/docs/PartB/Navarch/Ship_Designs/ROPAX/SOLA_90.md

 Adherence to SOLAS 90 and subsequent amendments is crucial for ensuring the safety of passengers and crew on passenger ferries.
 Non-compliance can lead to severe consequences, including loss of life and property.

+**Note:** The specific requirements can be complex and vary depending on the type and size of the ferry.
+It is essential to consult the official SOLAS text and relevant national regulations for detailed information.

+**Would you like to know more about specific aspects of SOLAS 90 or its impact on passenger ferry safety?**